 We are hiring!!!

-Our team is looking for student interns/research associates/postdocs of different levels at AIR!
-If you are interested in the research directions of offline reinforcement learning or decision-making in autonomous driving, please feel free to send me an e-mail at email@example.com!
+Our team is looking for student interns/postdocs at AIR!
+If you are interested in the research directions of offline reinforcement learning, offline imitation learning or decision-making in autonomous driving, please feel free to send me an e-mail at firstname.lastname@example.org!

 Recent News and Activities